ACLs on Mac OS X

 $ chmod +a 'dave allow read,write,delete,add_file,add_subdirectory,file_inherit,directory_inherit' /data

-Finally, if one wants to get rid of all ACLs of a specific node, chmod -N <path> will do the job.
+Finally, if one wants to get rid of all ACLs of a specific node, `chmod -N

 Thats it, have fun playing with ACLs on Mac OS X!